rdfostrich/article-swj2020-cobra/content/solution.md

 For this, we split up our query into two queries: a DM query from the start version until the snapshot, and a DM query from the snapshot until the end version.
-These two queries can be resolved over the two respective delta chains using [the existing DM functionality from OSTRICH](https://rdfostrich.github.io/article-jws2018-ostrich/#delta-materialization).
+These two queries can be resolved over the two respective delta chains using [the DM algorithm over a unidirectional delta chain](https://rdfostrich.github.io/article-jws2018-ostrich/#delta-materialization).
 As the results from these two queries are sorted, we can merge them in a sort-merge join way, where triples are only emitted if they don't exist in both streams (ignoring the addition/deletion flag).